Eighteenth Amendment to the Constitution of Pakistan: Impact

 292 of the 342 members of the National Assembly, the lower house of Parliament, voted in favour of the amendment.
 The amendment turns the President into a ceremonial head of state and transfers power to the Prime Minister, and removes the limit on a Prime Minister serving more than two terms, opening the way for Nawaz Sharif and Asif Zardari to run again.
-The North-West Frontier Province is renamed Khyber Pakhtunkhwa, in accordance with the wishes of its Pashtun-majority population.
+The North-West Frontier Province is renamed Khyber Pakhtunkhwa, in accordance with the wishes of its Pashtun-majority population, with effect from 9 November 2010.
 Among other changes, courts will no longer be able to endorse suspensions of the constitution, a judicial commission will appoint judges, and the president will no longer be able to appoint the head of the Election Commission.
 The bill also enhances provincial autonomy.
 The President will no longer be able to declare emergency rule in any province unilaterally.

 Devolved ministries

 The following ministries were devolved at federal level and were given to the provinces.